derNarr/achrolab/README.txt

 run git submodule update to fetch submodules

-This module uses a patched colormath module, which not included in the packages.
+This module uses a patched colormath module, which is not included in the packages.
 The dependecies of this module will be removed in one of the following commits.
 If you want to use this package before this dependency is removed, send me a short email. --KS